-- People say:
+- People say

 - Engineering is difficult

 - University costs a lot of money

 - Will my child

 - Study successfully?

 - Maintain the right balance between work and play?

-- Adapt to large classes?
+- Adapt to large classes, fast pace and high workload?

+- We all want a world-class qualification

+- Therefore we expect

+- Hard work

+- Discipline: We strictly apply our rules

+- Maturity

+- Accept responsibility

+- Obtaining the BEng should be the #1 priority at Stellenbosch